 Sometimes prosthetic solutions that once were the state of the art become unacceptable for patients.
-This patient, for example, came to replace his old metal-ceramic crowns on his lateral incisors.
+This patient, for example, came to replace his old metal- ceramic crowns on his lateral incisors.

-As a first step, two provisional resin crowns were fabricated and used as a prototype
+Provisional resin crowns were fabricated and used as a prototype

+An impression of the preparations was taken, and the model was scanned.
 In the picture you can see the buccal and palatal views of preparation on the master model.

 Also the CAD design thickness was checked, in order to comply with material prescriptions and soft tissue health, while keeping preparations as conservative as possible.